datasaur/mysql-postgresql-converter/README.md

 Lanyrd's MySQL to PostgreSQL conversion script.
 Use with care.

-This script was designed for our specific database and column requirements - places indexes on all foreign keys
+This script was designed for Lanyrd's specific database and column requirements, and made a bit more generic here.

+Places indexes on all foreign keys

 How to use
 ----------